Community grants program

 To be eligible for grant funding, your initiative must:

-- benefit a significant number of B.C. residents
+Benefit a significant number of people living in B.C.

 Submitting an application